newfullname/country-block/README.md

 # Country Block

 > **Warning:** This version is in development and not intended for use in production environments.
+Use this package at your own risk.
+It changes firewall rules and can affect network access.

 Scripts to block incoming and/or outgoing network traffic from specified countries on Linux systems.